khulnasoft-lab/design.khulnasoft.com/contents/components/alert.md

 | [Validation error](https://design.gitlab.com/components/form#validation) | Notification of an invalid action | Use an error when the user has entered invalid characters into the project name field. | A validation error is tied to a specific invalid action that the user performed, whereas danger alerts inform users of when something has gone wrong separate from any immediate action the user has taken. |
 | [Toast](https://design.gitlab.com/components/toast) | Immediate confirmation of an action | Use a toast when the user has dismissed a vulnerability and it no longer appears in the list. |  We want to immediately reaffirm to the user the system recognized their action and that no further action is needed on their part. |

+### Copy and content guidelines
+All copy within an alert should be short, actionable, and use clear language.
+Be sure to keep translations in mind when writing copy.

+#### Titles

+- Alert titles are optional.
+When used, they should convey to the user what event triggered the alert.
+- Be brief.
+Keep titles to a single line by utilizing a sentence fragment.
+- Avoid using punctuation such as periods, commas, or semicolons.
+- Use a full stop only when the title is a full sentence.

+#### Body copy

+- Alert body copy should clarify to the user what they need to do.
+For example, providing next steps, troubleshooting actions, or links needed for the user to learn about or remedy the event that triggered the alert.
+- Avoid paraphrasing the title if one is included.
+Write the body copy as if the title was the first sentence of this message.
+- Keep to one or two sentences when possible.
+- Use sentence case and appropriate punctuation.

 ## Demo

 The alert pattern is designed to be flexible and accounts for as many use cases as possible.